 Our common stock is currently not listed on a national securities exchange, and we have no present plan or intention to list our common stock on a national securities exchange in the near future.
 In order to provide stockholders with the benefit of some interim liquidity, we have adopted a share repurchase program that enables our stockholders to have shares of our common stock repurchased, subject to certain restrictions and limitations.
-Because we have provided an estimated value per share, we will repurchase shares under our share repurchase program for the lesser of the price paid for the shares by the stockholder whose shares are being repurchased or 95% of the estimated per share value.
+We will repurchase shares under our share repurchase program for the lesser of the price paid for the shares by the stockholder whose shares are being repurchased or 95% of the then-current estimated per share value.
 Unless the shares are being repurchased in connection with a stockholder's death or qualifying disability, shares may not be repurchased under our share repurchase program until after the first anniversary of the date of purchase of such shares.
 Repurchase requests made within two years of the death or qualifying disability of a stockholder will be repurchased at a price equal to the purchase price paid by such deceased or disabled stockholder for such shares.

 Repurchases of shares of our common stock will be made upon the request of a stockholder and generally will be made on a quarterly basis, subject to certain restrictions and limitations.
 Our board of directors may, in its sole discretion, accept or reject any share repurchase request made by any stockholder at any time.
 Repurchases during any calendar year will be limited to the lesser of (1) 5.0% of the weighted average of common stock outstanding during the prior calendar year and (2) the number of shares of our common stock that could be repurchased with the net proceeds from the sale of shares under the distribution reinvestment plan in the prior calendar year plus such additional funds as may be reserved for share repurchase by our board of directors; provided, however that shares subject to a repurchase request upon the death of a stockholder will be included in calculating the maximum number of shares that may be repurchased, but the above volume limitations shall not apply to repurchases requested upon the death of a stockholder.
 In the event that we do not have sufficient funds available to repurchase all of the shares for which repurchase requests have been submitted in any quarter, we will repurchase the shares on a pro rata basis on the repurchase date.
-Our board of directors may, in its sole discretion, amend, suspend or terminate the share repurchase program at any time upon 30 days' prior written notice.
 The share repurchase program will terminate if (1) shares of our common stock are listed on a national securities exchange or (2) our board of directors determines that termination of the share repurchase program is in our best interests.
 Therefore, stockholders may not have the opportunity to make a repurchase request prior to any potential termination of our share repurchase program.